launchdarkly/api-client-dotnet/docs/FeatureFlagsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="getfeatureflagchangerequests"></a>
+<a name="getfeatureflagapprovalrequests"></a>
-# **GetFeatureFlagChangeRequests**
+# **GetFeatureFlagApprovalRequests**
-> FeatureFlagChangeRequests GetFeatureFlagChangeRequests (string projectKey, string featureFlagKey, string environmentKey)
+> FeatureFlagApprovalRequests GetFeatureFlagApprovalRequests (string projectKey, string featureFlagKey, string environmentKey)

-Get all change requests for a feature flag
+Get all approval requests for a feature flag

 ### Example
 ```csharp